swarm-lab/swarm-lab.github.io.jekyll/_posts/2015-06-02-r-packages.md

     around the world.
 At the Swarm Lab, R is our favorite data processing and visualization tool (though we also like Python, Matlab, Java, C/C++), and from time to time we develop and release new libraries for R.
     <br><br>
-    A complete portfolio of our R libraries will be soon available here.
+    You can find a complete portfolio of our R packages by <a href="/R/">clicking here</a>.
     <br><br>
-    In the meantime, you can check out our <a href="https://github.com/swarm-lab">GitHub repos</a>.
+    You can also check out our <a href="https://github.com/swarm-lab">GitHub repos</a>.

 ---